-Since 1986, Dr. William Miller has been pastor of First Baptist Church of Farmington.
+Since 1986, Dr. William C. Miller has been pastor of First Baptist Church of Farmington.
 Previously he served as pastor of Temple Baptist Church in Sullivan, MO and Concordia Baptist Church in Concordia, MO.
 As a student at Southwest Baptist College in Bolivar, he served part-time roles at the First Baptist Churches of West Plains and Holden, MO.

 Bill graduated from Southwest Baptist College (now University) in Bolivar.
 He earned the Master of Divinity and Doctor of Ministry degrees from Midwestern Baptist Theological Seminary in Kansas City and completed the basic extended unit of clinical pastoral education at the VA Hospital in Kansas City.